Sustainability and regional development – integrated land use and transport planning

 Urban structure – urban space and urban atmosphere

-The aim for studies in this subject area is to develop knowledge about the built environment and the generation of local cultural expression.
+The aim of studies in this subject area is to develop knowledge about the built environment and the generation of local cultural expression.

 Dwelling in a mobile society

-The aim for studies in this subject area is to develop knowledge about neighborhood planning in relation to mobility infrastructure and the practice of daily life.
+The aim of studies in this subject area is to develop knowledge about neighborhood planning in relation to mobility infrastructure and the practice of daily life.

 Architectural morphology – urban redevelopment and architectural heritage